-- Working with partner organisations to agree a common approach to the management of public sector owned property assets, to deliver the maximum possible benefit to the citizens of Cambridge. - Making the optimum use of the Council's accommodation and providing support to enable our staff to work smarter and more flexibly. - Obtaining greater value for money from the Council's spending on procurement. - Ensuring that the welfare reforms are efficiently and effectively planned for and implemented, and support is given to the most vulnerable in the city, with action being taken to mitigate hardship where possible. - Preparing for the retention of local business rates as part of the Local Government Resource Review. - Continuing to explore how we as an organisation, and with our partners, can provide more joined-up customer services. - Developing and consulting upon a business plan to support the development of a bid or bids for a Business Improvement District within Cambridge, in order to enable the appropriate involvement and financial input from the city's business community to the future development of the city.
+- Worked with partner organisations to agree a common approach to the management of public sector owned property assets, to deliver the maximum possible benefit to the citizens of Cambridge. - Strove to make optimum use of the Council's accommodation, providing support to enable our staff to work smarter and more flexibly. - Obtained greater value for money from the Council's spending on procurement.

+- Ensured that the government's welfare reforms were efficiently and effectively implemented locally, including consultation about and implementation of a new Local Council Tax Scheme that protected the most vulnerable in the city, with action being taken to mitigate hardship where possible. - Prepared for the retention of local business rates as part of the Local Government Resource Review. - Continued to explore how we as an organisation, and with our partners, can provide more joined-up customer services. - Developed and consulted on a business plan to support the development of a bid for a Business Improvement District within Cambridge, in order to enable the involvement and appropriate financial input from the city's business community to the future development of the city.